Miserlou/django-welcome/README.md

     NOTIFICATION_TO_EMAIL = 'Your Name <yourname@project.tld>'
     ```

 2. Then, run welcome with the --notify argument.
+(Note that this command will also send welcome emails.)

     ```bash
     ./manage.py welcome --notify